6 Ways Hyper Independence in Relationships Keeps You Disconnected

 Hyper independence often develops from early experiences of unpredictability.
 When love felt conditional or inconsistent, controlling your environment became a way to feel less powerless.
 But this same strategy can leave you rigid, hypervigilant, and emotionally unavailable.

-True connection doesn't flourish in controlled environments.
+True connection doesn’t flourish in controlled environments.
+The need for control can create distance between partners, making emotional intimacy difficult.
 It grows in spaces that are safe enough for you to be authentically human, mess and all.

 4. You Don't Ask for Help (Even When You're Drowning)